Safely Using Ultrasound for Vascular Access

 - Society of Diagnostic Medical Sonography (SDMS), "Guidelines for Infection Prevention and Control in Sonography":

-- Single-use, sterile gel packs preferred for semi-critical procedures
+- Single-use, sterile gel packs are preferred for semi-critical procedures

 - Dispose of unused gel from single-use packets